DIRECTLab/EVPRE/README.md

 `pip install -r requirements.txt`

 2. To install fastsim:
-Navigate to the directory (example: fastsim-2021a) that contains the fastsim source code.
-Run `pip install .` to install it to your pip.
+Navigate to the director and run `pip install .` to install it to your pip.

 3. Make sure you have installed python-dotenv using `pip install python-dotenv`.